NeeraJkumarkondabattula/Mirrar-task-backend/README.md

 Delete a Product

--Endpoint: /products/:id
+- Endpoint: /products/:id
--Method: DELETE
+- Method: DELETE
--Description: Delete a product by its ID.
+- Description: Delete a product by its ID.

 ## Table of Contents